ahmedbda/sat-security-visualizer/README.md

 # NASA asteroid constellation visualizer

-A Python Web visualization project using FastAPI to analyze Near-Earth Objects called NEOs with the NASA NeoWs API
+A Python Web visualization project using FastAPI to show NEOs with the NASA NeoWs API

 ## Demonstration
-You can find the website [here]()
+You can find the website [here](ast-visualizer.vercel.app)

 <p align="center">
 <img src="assets/showcase.gif">
 </p>

 ## Project goal
 This project connects to the NASA NeoWs (Near Earth Object Web Service) API to retrieve real time data about asteroids passing close to Earth